CAKE-com/pumble-node-sdk/docs/modals-views.md

 ## Home views

 The Home tab (in app channel), is a private, customizable one-to-one space between a user and an app.
 It acts as a persistent dashboard where your app can display dynamic, personalized content and provide entry points for core functionality using blocks.

+For more details about Home view properties, see [this](/modals-views-reference#home-view).

 ##### Publish home view
 The Home view can be updated at any time an app deems appropriate, for instance, three seconds after a user authorizes the app: